mehedi-sharif/soulspring/content/supplements.md

   enable: true
   title: Highly Innovative Supplements <br/>to Support Holistic Wellbeing
   subtitle: Soul Spring supplements complement your therapy plan, supporting the detoxification
-    of your body and opening the pathways to healing.
+    of your body and opening the pathways to healing
   image: "/images/supplements.png"
 supplement_feature:
   enable: true